-The Department has already transferred responsibility for the management of many public waters to Local Authorities and will continue with this process.
+The Department has already transferred responsibility for the management of many public waters to local authorities and water user associations (WUAs) and will continue with this process.
 Responsibility will therefore devolve upon these Authorities, but within the broad principles as laid down by the Department.

-1.10 CO-OPERATIVE GOVERNANCE - the place of the ISP
+1.10 CO-OPERATIVE GOVERNANCE - THE PLACE OF THE ISP

 The ISP is DWAF's approach to the management of water resources within the WMA.
-This will, in the longer term, be replaced by a fully consultative Catchment Management Agency.
-What is most important, in the medium term is that the ISP has a good fit with the Provincial Growth and Development Plan, with regional and other Environmental Management Plans, with plans and expectations of the Departments of Agriculture, Land Affairs, the Environment and others.
-It must also be aligned with the Integrated Development Plans and Water Services Development Plans now required for each District Municipality.
+This will, in the longer term, be replaced by a fully consultative Catchment Management Strategy (CMS).
+What is most important in the medium term, is that the ISP has a good fit with the Provincial Growth and Development Plan, with regional and other Environmental Management Plans, with plans and expectations of the Departments of Agriculture, Land Affairs, the Environment and others.
+It must also be aligned with the Integrated Development Plans and Water Services Development Plans now required for each Municipality.
 Water is very often a constraining feature in development and co-operative governance planning and implementation is essential in matching what is wanted with what is possible.